hack-ink/polkadot-runtime-releaser/action/try-runtime/README.md

 ## Polkadot Runtime Releaser Try-Runtime Action
-Provides a way to run try-runtime for the polkadot-sdk-based runtime in GitHub Action with the Polkadot Runtime Releaser (PPR) CLI.
+Provides a way to run try-runtime for the polkadot-sdk-based runtime in GitHub Action with the Polkadot Runtime Releaser (PRR) CLI.

 ### Example
 ```yaml